-Based on the report of the regulatory authority pursuant to Article 19c(1), each Member State shall define an indicative national objective for demand side response and energy storage.
+Based on the report of the regulatory authority pursuant to Article 19c(1), No later than 6 months after the submission of the report pursuant to Article 19c(1), each Member State shall define, based on this report, an indicative national objective for non-fossil flexibility, in particular, demand side response and energy storage.
 This indicative national objective shall also be reflected in Member States' integrated national energy and climate plans as regards the dimension 'Internal Energy Market' in accordance with Articles 3, 4 and 7 of Regulation (EU) 2018/1999 and in their integrated biennial progress reports in accordance with Article 17 of Regulation (EU) 2018/1999.
+Member States may define provisional indicative objectives before the first submission of the report pursuant to Article 19c(1).